geerlingguy/ansible-role-mailhog/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-mailhog.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-mailhog)

 Installs [MailHog](https://github.com/ian-kent/Go-MailHog), a Go-based SMTP server and web UI/API for displaying captured emails, on RedHat or Debian-based linux systems.
+Also installs sSMTP so you can easily redirect local email to the SMTP server.

 ## Requirements